mulle-nat-stash/mulle-bootstrap/SETTINGS.md

 ---------------------------------|--------------------------------------------|---------------
 `build_preferences`              | list order of preferred build tools.
 Will  |
                                  | be used in deciding if to use cmake or     |
                                  | xcodebuild, if both are available          | config setting
-`${configuration}.map`           | rename configuration for xcodebuild        |
+`configurations`                 | configurations to build                    | config setting `${configuration}.map`           | rename configuration for xcodebuild        |
 `cmake-${configuration}.map`     | rename configuration for cmake             |
 `configure-${configuration}.map` | rename configuration for configure         |